-The hedge fund is aiming to bring peer-to-peer lending into the mainstream following its decision to acquire a controlling stake in Eaglewood Capital Management, a US-based specialist in online lender.
+The hedge fund is aiming to bring peer-to-peer lending into the mainstream following its decision to acquire a controlling stake in Eaglewood Capital Management, a US-based specialist and online lender.

-Subject to approval, Peer 2 Peer Global Investments is set to be first peer-to-peer investment trust in the world, with plans to list on the London Stock Exchange over the coming months.
+Subject to approval, P2P Global Investments (P2P) is set to be first peer-to-peer investment trust in the world, with plans to list on the London Stock Exchange over the coming months.